 The origin of our business can be traced back to 2011.
 Mr. Dinggui Yan our founder, director and chief executive officer, commenced an individual finance marketplace in 2011 through several entities controlled by him in China.
 In June 2015, Mr. Dinggui Yan acquired Shanghai Jiayin Finance Technology Co., Ltd., or Jiayin Finance, a shell company previously known as Furen Technology Limited and listed on the National Equities Exchange and Quotations Co., Ltd., or the NEEQ.
 In September 2015, Shanghai Niwodai Internet Finance Information Services Co., Ltd., or Niwodai Internet, was established as a wholly-owned subsidiary of Jiayin Finance to develop our online individual finance marketplace business.
 Mr. Dinggui Yan launched Shanghai Caiyin Asset Management Co., Ltd., or Shanghai Caiyin, in September 2015.
-We entered into a collaboration agreement with Shanghai Caiyin in 2015 to engage Shanghai Caiyin to provide post-origination loan management services and manage our investor assurance program for loans facilitated prior to April 28, 2018.
+We entered into a collaboration agreement with Shanghai Caiyin in 2015 to engage Shanghai Caiyin to provide post-origination loan management services and manage our investor assurance program.
 See "Corporate History and Structure-Collaboration Agreement with Shanghai Caiyin."
 In December 2015, Shanghai Caiyin also acquired the servicing rights and obligations of all outstanding loan contracts facilitated by Shanghai Niwodai Financial Information Services Co., Ltd., or Niwodai Finance, which operated our founder's individual finance marketplace at that time, as well as the obligation to continue to provide guarantee on those loans.
 Niwodai Finance subsequently ceased to operate the individual financing business.
 We launched our online individual financing marketplace in December 2015.

 In December 2017, we incorporated Jiayin Group Inc. under the laws of the Cayman Islands as our offshore holding company, and in January 2018, we established a wholly-owned subsidiary in the British Virgin Islands, Jiayin Holdings Limited, and a wholly-owned subsidiary in Hong Kong, Jiayin (HK) Limited, to be our intermediate holding companies, to facilitate our initial public offering in the United States.
 Jiayin Finance was delisted from NEEQ in April 2018 in preparation for this offering.
 In June 2018, we incorporated Shanghai KunJia Technology Co., Ltd., or Shanghai KunJia, as a wholly-foreign owned entity in China.
 As a result of the restructuring in 2018, we hold equity interest in Shanghai KunJia through our current offshore structure.
-At the same time, Shanghai KunJia entered into a series of contractual arrangements with Jiayin Finance and its shareholders, among which several agreements were terminated and simultaneously replaced by a series of contractual arrangements with substantially same terms in October 2018 for the purpose of registering pledges of equity interest in Jiayin Finance and its subsidiaries, and, therefore, have consolidated the financial results of Jiayin Finance and its subsidiaries in our consolidated financial statements in accordance with U.S. GAAP.
+At the same time, Shanghai KunJia entered into a series of contractual arrangements with Jiayin Finance and its shareholders, or the Contractual Arrangements.
 See "Corporate History and Structure-Contractual Arrangements among Shanghai KunJia, Jiayin Finance and the shareholders of Jiayin Finance."